BMW Drift Car Guide: Best Models, Mods & Setup Tips

 Additionally, the E36 allows drivers to drift in style, appealing to those who value both performance and the visual aesthetics of their car.
 These vehicles have become legendary in motorsport circles for their ability to maintain controlled slides through corners.

-E36 and E46 Generations
+E36 and E46 generations

 The E36 328is stands as the catalyst for many drifting careers.
 Its near-perfect 50:50 weight distribution and responsive inline-six engine make it naturally suited to controlled sliding.
 This generation offers an accessible entry point with models available between $3,000-5,000 for decent examples.